hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 ValidatorInfo protocol buffer in state at the address as mentioned above.
 If this validator is new (not updating its SignUpInfo), the validator’s id needs to be added to the validator_map.

-For any previous entries with the anti_sybil_id, the public key is revoked before resetting the new information.